I am an expert in environmental change and governance.

 I conduct academic research on these topics.
 I work with policymakers to develop evidence-led environmental policy.
 I also teach these and other topics at both undergraduate and postgraduate levels.

-The current project is Adaptation and Indigenous Labour: Colonial Extraction on the Climate Frontier
+Adaptation and Indigenous Labour: Colonial Extraction on the Climate Frontier (2021 - 2024)

 Using historical, ethnographic and collaborative qualitative methods, Vanessa Burns establishes new bases in geographical research for the decolonisation of environmental governance.

-Before joining the University of Sheffield, Dr Burns held a position as a Social Scientist in Governance at The James Hutton Institute.
-There, she collaborated on various environmental research projects funded by the European Commission and the Scottish Government.
-Previous to this, she worked as a Lecturer in Human Geography at Stanford University.
-Vanessa also holds an MA from the University of New South Wales and a BA (1st Class Hons and University Medal) from the University of Technology Sydney
+Before joining the University of Cambridge, Dr Burns was a Lecturer in the School of Sociological Studies, Politics and International Relations, and a Leverhulme ECR Fellow in the School of Geography and Planning, at the University of Sheffield.
+Prior to this she held a position as Social Scientist in Governance at The James Hutton Institute, where she collaborated on various environmental research projects funded by the European Commission and the Scottish Government.
+Vanessa holds a DPhil in Geography and the Environment from the University of Oxford, an MA from the University of New South Wales, and a BA (1st Class Hons and University Medal) from the University of Technology Sydney.

 Research